danielmklein/WordCloud/README.md

 but development will continue into the foreseeable future.
 The GitHub repository for the project is viewable at https://github.com/dmarklein/WordCloud.

+We presented our work at the 2014 Southern Political Science Association Conference in New Orleans, Louisiana, and we will also be presenting our work at the 2014 Undergraduate Research & Creative Activity Conference at the University of Alabama in Tuscaloosa, Alabama.

 The basic idea for the flow of the project is this:
 (I)		Each document has a file to itself.
 The DocumentConverter parses each file and creates a Document object from each one.
 (II)	Given a group of these Document objects, the DocumentSorter creates subsets of them (by sorting on a given metadata